equinor/gordo/README.md

 ---

 ## About:
-gordo is part of the common ML ops provided by `gordo`

-It fulfills the role of inhaling config files and supplying components to the pipeline of:
+Gordo fulfills the role of inhaling config files and supplying components to the pipeline of:

 1. Fetching data
 2. Training model